 Before completion of the procedure, the knee is assessed for alignment, stability and level of movement.
 Often, a small drain will be made after the surgery to remove unwanted blood in the knee for 24 hours.
 Dissolving stitches are used to close the wound, and the knee is subsequently wrapped in a well-padded sterile bandage.

 You’ll wake up in the recovery ward where you will be closely monitored until you’re prepared to return to your ward.
 Here until you’re completely alert you’ll remain monitored.

-You’ll spend the first post-operative day during sex.
+You’ll spend the first post-operative day in the recovery rooms at hospital.
 A physiotherapist will visit you to give you breathing exercises to your chest together with exercises for the leg that can be performed in bed.
 An x-ray of your knee will be taken after surgery to confirm optimum placement of the prosthesis.

 For the first 24 hours after the surgery, an inflatable sleeve will intermittently compress your calves to prevent stagnation of blood flow.
 You’ll receive intravenous antibiotics for 24 hours after the surgery to reduce the risk of infection.

 48 hours will be changed after the surgery.
 Your knee will be swollen and may have regions of bruising.
 This really is ordinary.
 Until you’re discharged from hospital you will end up under the day-to-day supervision of a physiotherapist.
 The objectives of these visits are to optimise motion in the knee, recover ambulation, enhance muscle strength and management knee swelling (please consult with instruction booklet on Total Knee Replacement Rehabilitation).

 Once you are mobilising have recovered motion that was proper and your pain is controlled by tablets you’ll be released home.
 Some patients require further in-patient care and are transferred to a rehabilitation unit.